Princess Emma of Anhalt-Bernburg-Schaumburg-Hoym

-Princess Emma of Anhalt-Bernburg-Schaumburg-Hoym (20 May 1802–1 August 1858) was a German princess.
-She was grandmother of Queen Emma of the Netherlands, who was born the day after she died and was named after her, and was great-grandmother of Queen regnant Wilhelmina of the Netherlands.
+Princess Emma of Anhalt-Bernburg-Schaumburg-Hoym (20 May 1802 – 1 August 1858) was a German princess who was the consort of George II, Prince of Waldeck and Pyrmont.

 Life

 Emma was one of the four daughters of the prince Victor II, Prince of Anhalt-Bernburg-Schaumburg-Hoym (1767–1812) from his marriage to Amelia of Nassau-Weilburg (1776–1841), daughter of Charles Christian, Prince of Nassau-Weilburg.
 She grew up together with her sisters in Hoym in Anhalt and was carefully educated.
 Their great-uncle, Frederick, Prince of Anhalt-Bernburg-Schaumburg-Hoym, had waived his right of succession in Schaumburg and the County of Holzappel in 1811 in favour of his great-niece, but in 1828 this decision was overruled.

-After her husband's death in 1852, she ruled Waldeck and Pyrmont as Regent for her minor son George Victor.
+After her husband's death in 1845, she ruled Waldeck and Pyrmont as Regent for her minor son George Victor.
 Among her first acts was a reform of the Waldeck contingent of the federal army, implemented in 1845 by Prussian officers.
 The Revolutions of 1848 took place during Emma's reign; in Waldeck they led to a new parliament being convened.
 Emma's reign has been described as an important phase in the history of Waldeck, with a complete overhaul of the organisation of the state.

-The Emma Waterfall in the Gastein Valley was named after her, as was her granddaughter, the Dutch Queen regent Emma.
+The Emma Waterfall in the Gastein Valley was named after her, as was her granddaughter Emma of Waldeck and Pyrmont, who served as queen regent of the Netherlands.
 A double thaler issued in 1847 was known as Fat Emma.

 Marriage and issue

-She married on 26 June 1823 at Schaumburg Castle, George II, Prince of Waldeck and Pyrmont (1789–1845).
+Emma married on 26 June 1823 at Schaumburg Castle, George II, Prince of Waldeck and Pyrmont (1789–1845).
 The couple had five children: